 He said he did not want US troops to think he believes they are being unsuccessful in their assigned missions.

 He said: “Our military wins the battles that we fight.

 “Where we’re having our challenges, frankly, are in the areas of stabilisation and political developments and so on.”

-Gates believes the US had too few troops at the outset of the war in 2003.
+Gates also believes the US had too few troops at the outset of the war in 2003.

-He said: “I suspect in hindsight some of the folks in the administration would not make the same decisions they made, including the number of troops in Iraq to establish control after Saddam Hussein’s regime collapse.
+“I suspect in hindsight some of the folks in the administration would not make the same decisions they made, including the number of troops in Iraq to establish control after Saddam Hussein’s regime collapse,” he said.